HHundredHeardle/Frontend/README.md

 #### Dev

-The dev branch contains the master developmental verison of the project.
-Commiting directly to dev should be avoided, instead feature branches should be made from dev.
+The dev branch contains the master developmental version of the project.
+Committing directly to dev should be avoided, instead feature branches should be made from dev.

 #### Feature branches